arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-core/patterns/monadcomprehensions/README.md

   val a = IO.invoke { 1 }
   a + 1
 }.fix().unsafeRunSync()
-// Compiler error: the type of a is IO<Int>, cannot add 1 to it
+// Compiler error: the type of a is IO<Nothing, Int>, cannot add 1 to it
 ```

 This is our first challenge.
 We've created an instance of [`IO`]({{ '/docs/effects/io' | relative_url }}) that'll run a block asynchronously, and we cannot get the value from inside it.